 What can sometimes be a problem is trying to communicate with guides or lodging accommodations since cell-phone reception is limited in neighboring towns.
 You might need to dial a few times before being able to speak with the person of interest in the other side of the line.
 Maybe only for this reason, our suggestion is to make a reservation at least 48 hours in advance.

 Was this list a lot of information to process?
 Ok, let’s catch a break!

 We are absolutely delighted you have decided to hike the Ecuador Inca trail and hope all the information above described has come in handy.
 There are others details we need to provide you for this journey but we also know that a larger blog can sometimes be harsh to follow.

-If you are still interested in grasping more specific information and want to continue reading please check out the next post HIKING THE INCA TRAIL IN ECUADOR: QHAPAQ ÑAN PART 2 where we talk about the following topics: What is exactly the Qhapaq Ñan?, difficulty of the trail, costs, what to pack for the journey, and some other interesting tips.
+If you are still interested in grasping more specific information and want to continue reading please check out the next post INCA TRAIL TREKKING IN ECUADOR: THE QHAPAQ ÑAN PART 2 where we talk about the following topics: What is exactly the Qhapaq Ñan?, difficulty of the trail, costs, what to pack for the journey, and some other interesting tips.